Menu

 Matthew Coats, Chief Executive Officer

-Picture of Matthew Coats, Chief ExecutiveMatthew Coats joined as chief executive officer in July 2022 after three decades covering a range of senior roles in the NHS and the Civil Service.
+Matthew Coats, Chief ExecutiveMatthew Coats joined as chief executive officer in July 2022 after three decades covering a range of senior roles in the NHS and the Civil Service.

 Matthew has led departments and implemented national change programmes in the Cabinet Office, the Ministry of Justice, the Home Office and the Department of Health.
 He has managed large teams and equally large budgets.
 Prior to that, he was deputy chief executive at a multi-site hospital trust.